Daniel Trust Foundation: Programs

 The Daniel Trust Scholarship Program is a 4-year $2,000 scholarship designed to support its recipients' educational endeavors.
 The scholarship is awarded to high school seniors who are working to improve their local and international communities through activism and public service.
 Recipients of this scholarship receive $500 annually to fund college textbook expenses as well as other college materials.

 In 2015, the foundation started a mentorship program for local Bridgeport High School students.
 The foundation aims to provide resources to students beyond the Scholarship program.
 The mentorship program provides college readiness, teen driving education and financial literacy.
-There are currently 13 students in the mentorship program.

 In 2014, the foundation awarded eight scholarships.
 Four out of the eight Scholars were from the Bridgeport Education system.
 In 2015, the foundation awarded seven scholarships.
 In 2016, the foundation awarded fifteen scholarships, with twelve out of the fifteen scholars from the Bridgeport Education system.
 The recipients' causes ranged from contributing to the special needs/disabled community, promoting world peace to advocating for human rights to building schools overseas in Africa.
 Daniel Trust Foundation Scholars are currently attending the country’s most prestigious universities including the University of California at Berkeley, Harvard University, University of North Carolina at Chapel Hill, American University, and Yale.